muppet9010/Factorio-Railway-Tunnel/README.md

 - The tunnel is a single block of rail and so only 1 train can use a tunnel at a time.
 Trains do prefer empty normal tracks over tunnels, but will use a tunnel over congested track (few trains or medium distance).
 - Tunnels are built by placing the entrance and exit pieces (rails outwards) and then building underground tunnel between them.
 When a tunnel is complete rail signals will appear on both ends of the tunnel.
 Special pieces of underground tunnel allow for rail tracks on the surface to cross the tunnel.
 - Tunnels can not be entered by players, they are purely for trains to go under one another.
 Players riding in trains through tunnels stay on the surface to enjoy the view.
+- Destroyed tunnels will lose the train and players within.

 Usage Notes